crocs-muni/coinjoin-emulator/README.md

 - `blocks` field is the number of mined blocks after which the simulation terminates.
 If set to 0, the simulation will run indefinitely.
 - `default_version` field is the string representing of the version of wallet wasabi used for clients without the version specification.
 - `distributor_version` field is the string representing of the version of wallet wasabi used for the distributor client.
+- `default_anon_score_target` field sets the default value of target anon score.
+- `default_redcoin_isolation` field sets the default option for redcoin isolation.
 - `backend` field is the configuration for the `wasabi-backend` container used in the simulation.
 The provided fields update the defaults.
 - `wallets` field is a list of wallet configurations.
 Each wallet configuration is a dictionary with the following fields:
   - `funds` is a list of funds in satoshis that the wallet will use for coinjoins.
   - `delay` is the number of blocks the wallet will wait before joining coinjoins.
   - `skip_rounds` is a list of coinjoin rounds during which a wallet should not participate.
   - `version` is the string representation of wallet wasabi version used for client running this wallet.
+  - `anon_score_target` is the target anon score of the wallet.
+  - `redcoin_isolation` is a boolean value indicating whether the wallet should use redcoin isolation.

 ## Advanced usage